Swim for mental health

 Looking forward to winter

-“I had been diagnosed with depression and anxiety at the age of 17,” says Pete, who is looking forward swimming through another winter.
+“I had been diagnosed with depression and anxiety at the age of 17,” says Pete, who is looking forward to swimming through another winter.
 “I took a cocktail of medication to be functional and mixed social activity and physical activity where I could.
-However, cold water swimming really does appear to kick off a physiological reaction that in turn must affect chemical, hormones in the body and brain that led to me being able to be drug free at the age of 33.
+However, cold water swimming really does appear to kick off a physiological reaction that, in turn, must affect chemicals and hormones in the body and brain, which led to me being able to be drug-free at the age of 33.
 I’m currently dead excited about the temperature dropping – nuts, hey?”

-Get in quickly – it takes 90-120 seconds for the initial cold-water shock to wear off
+• Get in steadily – it takes 90-120 seconds for the initial cold-water shock to wear off

 Stay up to date with The Dip, our free weekly outdoor swimming newsletter.